nwhal/emotion_classification/README.md

 # Emotion Classification
-This project uses the mult-class perceptron algorithm to classify emotions and is trained on the ISEAR dataset.
+This project uses the multi-class perceptron algorithm to classify emotions and is trained on the ISEAR dataset.
 The program consists of four main parts:\
 * Data_Utils - A data utilities module for cleaning and preparing data
 * Evaluation - An evaluation class which uses a confusion matrix to calculate precision, recall, and F1 score
 * Vectorizer - A class which uses Tf-idf to create feature vectors from text
 * Perceptron - A perceptron class which implements a linear classifier for training and predicting emotion labels given text input

 ## Data-Utils
 The data utilities module, data_utils.py, contains the function, prep_data().
 The function accepts two positional arguments: the path to the training ISEAR file and a path to the test ISEAR file.
-The function returns 4 lists:\
+The function returns 4 lists:
 * X_train - a list of cleaned training texts
 * y_train - a list of labels corresponding to X_train
 * X_test - a list of cleaned texts to validate the model